VitorCora/NetworkSecurity_IPS/README.md

 * We recommend you to use a group mail for this step.

-* After the account is created, we recommend you to create one account per user that needs to have access to Cloud One
+* After your Cloud One account is created and set up, we recommend you to create one user per administrator that needs to have access to Cloud One.

 * You may create as many user may be needed